Mild to Moderate Sleep Apnea Treatment Options Comparison CPAP MAD Surgery Nasal Stent

 1M+

-• Adaptation timeline: 3-5 nights for most users
+• Adaptation timeline: 3-5 nights for majority of users; 10-14 nights for complete habituation

 1

-Apply water-based lubricant, gently insert the soft silicone stent through one nostril.
-Takes approximately 10 seconds once accustomed.
+Apply water-based lubricant to the soft silicone tube and gently insert through one nostril.
+Takes approximately 10-15 seconds once technique is learned.

 2